 Vancouver’s vinyl record donation and recycling program began accepting donations of vinyl records and stereo equipment in the Spring of 2013.

-Donations are gathered from the community throughout the year and are sold at the fair by donation.
+Donations are gathered from the community throughout the year and are sold at the Main Street Vinyl Record Fair for well below market prices.

-Money raised from the program goes to support community organizations such as CiTR 101.9 FM (UBC Student Radio), the Safe Amplification Society and Girls Rock Camp Vancouver.
+Money raised from the program goes to support community organizations such as CiTR 101.9 FM at the University of British Columbia and Girls Rock Camp Vancouver.

 Records that are damaged or otherwise unsellable get upcycled or recycled.